mcholismalik/test-boo/readme.md

 # test-boo

-**Note: This application was created for a technical test at Boo.**

-This is a Node.js application built using the Express framework, following the SOLID principles and Clean Architecture.
+Technical test at boo, rest + static page, built using the Express framework, following the SOLID principles and Clean Architecture.
 It includes various components such as models, repositories, use cases, handlers, tests, swagger documentation.

 ## Table of Contents